andrebrener/crypto_predictor/README.md

 # Crypto Predictor

-Crypto Prices is an application that uses Machine Learning models to predict cryptocurrency prices in BTC.
+Crypto Predictor is an application that uses Machine Learning models to predict cryptocurrency prices in BTC.

 By running the code, it will automatically extract, predict and send mail with the final recommendations like this one: